hanaanr/hanaanr.github.io/_portfolio/portfolio-2.md

 share: false
 ---

-Building a DuckDB extension that enables decentralized preservation of at-risk datasets through BitTorrent protocols.
-The tool removes single points of failure and corporate control, allowing communities to independently preserve and query critical climate, health, and environmental data with built-in integrity verification.
+Collaborating on a DuckDB extension enabling decentralized, community-maintained preservation of at-risk datasets through BitTorrent protocols.
+Currently focused on at-risk climate, environmental and health datasets facing potential removal or restricted access.

-This project started during the Equitech Futures' People's Data Stewardship Hackathon, which focused on community-centered approaches to data governance and stewardship.
+Presented at the People's Data Stewardship Hackathon.
+Project ongoing.

-Please reach out if you'd like to learn more or collaborate!
+Collaborators: Bernardo Gameiro, Praggya Ayshwarya, Marcell Juhász (Please reach out if you'd like to learn more or collaborate!)

-Collaborators: Bernardo Gameiro, Praggya Ayshwarya, Marcell Juhász